Experience the Boston College Connection

 A: Yes, financial aid and payment plans are available.
 A recommended first step is to fill out the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/.
 Please use Boston College’s FAFSA school code: 002128.
 More about Boston College’s payment plan for graduate programs can be found at http://www.bc.edu/offices/stserv/financial/altfin/qppp.html.

 A: The minimum number of credits to qualify for Federal Financial Aid at Boston College is six credits across a semester.
 To meet this requirement, students can elect to take two, four-credit courses during any given semester, or a four-credit course and a two-credit course.
 A student’s Advisor will help with course planning.

 A: A bachelor’s degree is required to enroll in the program.

 A: Minimum undergraduate GPA for full acceptance is a 3.0.
 Conditional acceptance may be considered for students below a 3.0.
 For those students with undergraduate GPAs below a 3.0, GMAT or GRE test scores are strongly recommended.
 Conditionally admitted students may be asked to complete additional requirements and/or achieve particular grade thresholds for the first two courses at the discretion of the admissions committee.

-A: Accreditation for Boston College’s online CBE MHA program is approved by the New England Association of Schools & Colleges, Inc. (NEASC) as of March 2016.
+A: Accreditation for Boston College’s online CBE MHA program is approved by the New England Commission of Higher Education (NECHE) as of March 2016.

 A: Boston College operates in compliance with individual U.S. state regulations regarding distance education.
-Boston College’s MHA program may enroll online students who live outside of Massachusetts.
-Please click here to see the list of approved states: http://onlinemha.bc.edu/state-authorizations/
+Boston College’s MHA program currently enrolls online students living in all 50 U.S. States: https://onlinemha.bc.edu/state-authorizations/